 where $s_f \in \mathbf{R}^{1 \times 576}$ is the weight distribution and $\mathbf{W}$ and $\mathbf{b}$ are learnable parameters.
 Hence, we denote the obtained sequence-level frame representation as $\mathbf{h}_f = (\mathbf{h}_f^{1}, ..., \mathbf{h}_f^{N})$.

-\textbf{Casual Transformer} is employed to acquire the temporal video embeddings.
+\textbf{Causal Transformer} is employed to acquire the temporal video embeddings.
 Specifically, we use a four-layer transformer to facilitate interaction across frames, where a frame only attends to its previous ones.
-Take the first layer as an example, the specific operation of the casual transformer is presented in Eq.~\ref{eq2}:
+Take the first layer as an example, the specific operation of the causal transformer is presented in Eq.~\ref{eq2}: